mesosphere/dcos-commons/docs/pages/operations-guide.md

 ### Absolute and Relative File Paths for Secrets

- If `file` is a relative path, secret file is placed under the Sandbox.
-Absolute paths, with leading slash cahracter, are only allowed if the related pod definition contains an `image-name`.
-Please note that `user` running the tasks should have permission to create the given absolute file path.
+ If `file` is a relative path, the secret file is placed under the sandbox.
+Absolute paths, with leading slash character, are only allowed if the related pod definition contains an `image-name`.  **Note:** The`user` running the tasks must have permission to create the given absolute file path.

- Please see below for a valid secret definition with a docker `image-name`. `/etc/keys/keyset1` and `$MESOS_SANDBOX/data/keys/keyset2` directories will be created if they do not exist.
+Below is a valid secret definition with a Docker `image-name`.
+The `/etc/keys/keyset1` and `$MESOS_SANDBOX/data/keys/keyset2` directories will be created if they do not exist.

 ```yaml
 name: secret-app/instance2
 pods: